 The structure and timing of the UF DIMPR program is unique.
 Residents do not spend one month at a time in a particular modality or rotation.
 Testing is dispersed throughout the year and the residents’ schedules are determined by the clinical needs of the facility, balancing the workload and new equipment installations.
 This flexible structure allows residents to participate in all physics opportunities that are occurring at any one time, which means that they may attend an MRI scanner acceptance test or a facility shielding verification test early in their residency as an observer, rather than in a specific month.
 As our residents grow and become competent, they are given less supervision and more independence.
 Our rotation competency assessments are ordered from simple to more complex, so the resident’s competency in mobile radiography is assessed in month 3, while advanced fluoroscopy is assessed in month 11.

-We have developed our third-year nuclear medicine program following the proposal of Appendix C of AAPM Task Group 249 Report Combining Imaging and Nuclear Medicine Residencies.
+We have developed our optional third-year nuclear medicine program following the proposal of Appendix C of AAPM Task Group 249 Report Combining Imaging and Nuclear Medicine Residencies.

 The following common competencies are completely covered in the first two-years of our imaging residency program.